-- 1. Refit the burner unit to the convection box with two screws. - 2.
+- 1. Fit the burner unit to the hotbox using the two screws removed previously - 2.
 Connect the supply line to the appliance. - 3.
-Pressure check the installation pipework for gas soundness.
-In the United Kingdom check in accordance with the current edition of BS6891.
+If closed, open the isolating valve at the inlet 'T' connector. - 4.
+Turn on the gas supply and pressure check the installation pipework for gas soundness.
+In the United Kingdom check in accordance with the current edition of BS 6891.
 In the Republic of Ireland refer to the current edition of I.S.
-813 "Domestic gas installations"
+813 "Domestic gas installations".